 Option Definition Associated Options В This command, without an argument, starts a new boot sequence to load the access server with an executable image using the default boot parameters. - B name This command and the argument name specifies a nonstandard boot image.
 The access server looks for the software name; first from Flash RAM, then from the network.
-B MNENG3 - This command instructs the access server to look for the MNENG software image first in Flash RAM, then from the network. network. b /tftp/serversw - This command instructs the access server to look for image /TFTP/SERVERSW; first in Flash RAM, then from the network.
-If you wan lowercase letters, you have to use quotation marks.
+B MNENG3 - This command instructs the access server to look for the MNENG3 software image first in Flash RAM, then from the network. network. b /tftp/serversw - This command instructs the access server to look for image /TFTP/SERVERSW; first in Flash RAM, then from the network.
+If you want lowercase letters, you have to use quotation marks.
 For example: b "/tftp/serversw" B "" - This command and the quotation marks (explicit null name) instruct the access server to search for any image in Flash RAM.
 If the access server is unable to find an image in Flash RAM, then it loads from the network.
-The network loa host defines this software and is typically based on the Ethernet MAC address of the access server.
+The network load host defines this software and is typically based on the Ethernet MAC address of the access server.
 B media:name In this command, the media part of media:name specifies which boot media to FLA: - Use Flash RAM.
 For example: use.
 B FLA:MNENG3 ETH: - Use the network to find a load host.
-For example: B ETH:MNENG3 FLA:ETH: - Use Flash RAM first, and that does not work, then use the network t find a load host.
+For example: B ETH:MNENG3 FLA:ETH: - Use Flash RAM first, and if that does not work, then use the network to find a load host.
 For example: B FLA:ETH:MNENG3

 Option Definition Associated Options B/M This command boots the maintenance mode software for the access server.
-The network load host defines this software and is typically based on the Ethernet MAC address of the access server.
-B/S This command boots the standard system software for the access server.
-The network load host defines this software and is typically based on the Ethernet MAC address of the access server. Н This command displays the help text that describes the interactive boot mode commands. - I This command initializes the access server using the default boot parameters.
-The access server performs all normal self-tests. -
+The network load host defines this software and is typically based on the Ethernet MAC address of the access server. - B/S This command boots the standard system software for the access server.
+The network load host defines this software and is typically based on the Ethernet MAC address of the access server. - B/U This command boots the access server and loads the default image identified in the "Show Server Software Default" command.
+The B/U command will cause the software image to be first loaded into the server from the network load host and then written into flash. Н This command displays the help text that describes the interactive boot mode commands. - I This command initializes the access server using the default boot parameters.
+The access server performs all normal self-tests.